Karla-Stein/sisters-in-cash/TESTING.md

 | Reduce unused CSS | The unused CSS comes from Bootstrap and Font Awesome, which are included via CDN for convenience and development speed.
 While not all styles are used, the overall impact on performance is minimal.
 Since the site consistently achieves high Lighthouse scores, I decided to take no further action. | ![screenshot](documentation/lighthouse/lighthouse-warning/all-episode-performance-1.jpeg) |

-## Final Fixes
+## Tidy Up

-As a final step before submission, I revalidated the HTML and CSS to ensure that all recent code changes maintained compliance with best practices and accessibility standards.
+As a final step before submission, I revalidated the HTML and CSS Javascript to ensure that all recent code changes maintained compliance with best practices and accessibility standards.
 I also completed a last round of tidy-ups.
 Following fixes were made:

 - Labeled all implemented or borrowed code for clarity and attribution